 Diabetes has far-reaching implications throughout your body, and your eyes are one area that can be affected.
 Diabetics are at higher risk for serious eye conditions, such as glaucoma and cataracts.
 They are also at risk of developing a condition called diabetic retinopathy.
-Diabetic eye exams are a critical protection for diabetic patients, helping them take control of their eye health and protect their vision from these serious conditions.
+Diabetic eye exams are critical for protection for diabetic patients, helping them take control of their eye health and protect their vision from these serious conditions.

 If you have diabetes, you need to have your eyes checked regularly.
 Contact Houston Eye Doctor today to schedule a diabetic eye exam.
-We have eye doctor clinics in Odessa, Lubbock, and Houston that are ready to assist you with the proper care for your eyes.
+We have eye doctor clinics in Odessa, Lubbock, Irving, and Houston that are ready to assist you with the proper care for your eyes.

 What to Expect at a Diabetic Eye Exam